-Taking the whole family on an adventure may take extra planning on the part of parents but exposing children to new experiences has positive benefits.
-Traveling can help prepare children to be better students and make them more tolerant and respectful of others.
-Preparedness is key in any type of travel situation and while you can’t plan each minute of the ride, you can help pass the time with some well-thought-out choices.
-Screens have become the go-to source of entertainment for kids (and if we’re being honest, adults as well), but travel offers a great opportunity for kids to bond with siblings and become engaged in new experiences.
+Taking the whole family on an adventure?
+Here’s a tip: Preparedness is key in any type of travel situation and while you can’t plan each minute of the ride, you can help pass the time with some well-thought-out choices.
 That’s why when it’s time to hit the open road, rail, water, or air, we recommend packing travel games for kids.

 1. Mad Libs